zeltzin-mtz/zeltzin-mtz.github.io/index.md

 * Lab 4

-    Lab 4 was a favorite because it allowed me to practice calling frunctions from one file to another.
+    Lab 4 was a favorite because it allowed me to practice calling functions from one file to another.
 I was also able to use arithmetic operators in this lab which I had not been able to use much previously.
 Lastly, in part-2 I was able to use if-else statements to make a game which allowed me to use coding for something fun.